NIHR PHR Local Authority Research System (LARS)

 - Interviews and focus groups with staff and senior leaders at Bradford Council

-- An online survey for staff at Bradford Council
+- An online survey for staff at Bradford Metropolitan District Council

 - Gathered information from organisations that support the use of health and care research to improve outcomes for people

-We are writing a report of our findings from the work we have done.
-In this will be a proposal of the type of LARS we think is best suited to Bradford, what would be needed to establish this and the steps we would take to develop it.
+We have written a report of our findings from the work we have done.
+Within this is detailed the type of LARS we think is best suited to Bradford and the steps needed to develop it.

 For further information please contact Dr Kayley Ciesla: Kayley.Ciesla@bthft.nhs.uk